-We have 11 FTE teaching staff and 8 FTE support staff (including 1 intern from University of Alberta and, 2 educational assistants from Jordan's Principle).
+We have 10 FTE teaching staff and 10 FTE support staff (including 2 interns from University of Alberta).
 Our dedicated staff provides significant support for all students.
 Our budget continues to support teaching staff and support staff in their professional learning and collaborative work to build capacity, engage youth, and create paths for the student success.
 Many of our students require extraordinary support throughout their years with us and our staff provides the needed supports and services for students with exceptional learning needs in the least restrictive and most inclusive educational environment.